ai-sciences/first-project/README.md

 # first-project
-Adding some description for testing
+Adding some description for testing.
+Adding some more text without any reason.